Council tax is your contribution to the many services we provide, such as collecting rubbish and providing housing.

 The majority of your council tax goes to Hampshire County Council and a proportion of your council tax also goes to the Hampshire & Isle of Wight Fire and Rescue Authority and the Police and Crime Commissioner.

-There are a number of ways to pay your council tax, including direct debit, online payments, by post or in person at our offices.
+There are a number of ways to pay your council tax, including direct debit, online payments and by post.

 If for any reason you are unable to pay your council tax, please let us know as soon as possible.